 Take steps to tackle glass ceiling issues

-- the Institute will clarify the position on glass ceiling issues relating to under-represented groups in senior management through further research
+- clarify the position on glass ceiling issues relating to under-represented groups in senior management through further research

-- the Institute will engage with employers and members and will seek guidance from beyond the industry in developing a best practice approach to addressing glass ceiling issues.
+- engage with employers and members and will seek guidance from beyond the industry in developing a best practice approach to addressing glass ceiling issues.

 The CIPR also intends to tackle these internal issues by leadership through three key areas of work:

-- to work towards an inclusive industry-wide approach to improving diversity in PR
+- work towards an inclusive industry-wide approach to improving diversity in PR

-- to look at enshrining the principles of diversity into both CIPR policy and practice
+- look at enshrining the principles of diversity into both our policy and practice

-- investigating what resources are available in order to champion diversity.
+- investigate what resources are available in order to champion diversity.

-If you would like to learn more about the CIPR's commitment to tackling diversity issues in the public relations profession please contact Kim Roberts, CIPR Public Relations & Policy Officer at email@example.com or 020 7631 6928.
+If you would like to learn more about our commitment to tackling diversity issues in the public relations profession, please email firstname.lastname@example.org.